Ana-Akaishi/sql-projects/sql_projects/tech_job_posting/README.md

 ### 6. Industry Growth and Forecasting
 - Which industries are experiencing the fastest growth in data science job postings?
-- How have data science job postings in the tech industry evolved over the last 3 years?
+- Which industries feature the widest salary ranges for data science roles, and what factors influence these variations?
 - What industries offer the most stable opportunities for data professionals?

 SQL Skills: